 Organization Address Mailing Address (if different) Name of Authorizing Official (include title, i.e., Director, Trustee) Address of Authorizing Official Telephone Number E-mail Address Has your organization been granted nonpro fit status (IRS 501(c)(3))?
-Y IN I Please provide the following information at pout your organization: • What are your visitation hours and whe (note any seasonal variations to schedu) n are you open to the general public itors, including ADA features?
+Y IN I Please provide the following information at pout your organization: • What are your visitation hours and whe (note any seasonal variations to schedu) n are you open to the general public le of operation)? • Is the facility easily accessible to all vis itors, including ADA features?
 Y 🔲 N 🔲 Is the facility readily visible from the h If not, how far is your facility from the ighway?
-Y IN I state highway on which the sign is being requested? • Is the road serving your facility a two-la • Please indicate the name or number of t the road, street, or highway serving your facility. number and milepost or distance to the he sign to be located.
+Y IN I state highway on which the sign is being requested? • Is the road serving your facility a two-la ane, all-weather road?
+Y 🔲 N 🔲 • Please indicate the name or number of t the road, street, or highway serving your facility.
+Please describe where you would like the number and milepost or distance to the he sign to be located.
 Be specific, include the state highway nearest important intersection or junction.
-Please answer the following questions for a • Is your site included in the Washington • Is there an interpretive center or guided tour?
-Y IN I • Has your facility been approved by the Washington State Historical Society?
-Sign approved Sign disapproved Reason for disapproval
+Please answer the following questions for a • Is your site included in the Washington historic site: Heritage Register?
+Y 🗖 N 🗖 Is there an interpretive center or guided • Has your facility been approved by the Washington State Historical Society?
+Heritage Resource Center of the Y N Sign approved 🔲 Sign disapproved 🕻 Reason for disapproval